 If you haven’t optimized your Web site for sales, you might want to reconsider.
 There are more and more indications that online shopping will continue to grow.

 In an article entitled, “Cyber Monday Prep: 10 Tips for Greater Sales,” Website Magazine offered some excellent strategies in 2010.
-They’re still relevant.
+They’re still relevant to stimulate online shopping.

 Here’s the checklist: